Stateside Puerto Ricans: Migration history

 During the 19th century, commerce existed between the ports of the eastern coast of the United States and Puerto Rico.
 Ship records show that many Puerto Ricans traveled on ships that sailed from and to U.S. and Puerto Rico.
 Many of them settled in places such as New York, New Jersey, Connecticut, and Massachusetts.
 Upon the outbreak of the American Civil War, some Puerto Ricans joined the ranks of the military armed forces.
-However, since Puerto Ricans were still Spanish subjects, they were inscribed as Spaniards.
+Because Puerto Ricans were still Spanish subjects, they were inscribed as Spaniards.

 Even during Spanish rule, Puerto Ricans settled in the US.
 During the nineteenth century it was mostly political exiles who came to the mainland.
 Since 1898, Puerto Rico has been an "insular possession" and "unincorporated territory" of the United States, ruled for its first half-century by American generals and non-Puerto-Rican civil servants from the mainland, fueling migratory patterns between the mainland and the island.
 After the end of the Spanish–American War a significant influx of Puerto Rican workers to the US began.
 With its 1898 victory, the United States acquired Puerto Rico from Spain and has retained sovereignty since.
 The 1917 Jones–Shafroth Act made all Puerto Ricans US citizens, freeing them from immigration barriers.
 The massive migration of Puerto Ricans to the mainland United States was largest in the early and late 20th century, prior to its resurgence in the early 21st century.

 U.S. political and economic interventions in Puerto Rico created the conditions for emigration, "by concentrating wealth in the hands of US corporations and displacing workers."
 Policymakers "promoted colonization plans and contract labor programs to reduce the population.
 U.S. employers, often with government support, recruited Puerto Ricans as a source of low-wage labor to the United States and other destinations."

 Puerto Ricans migrated in search of higher-wage jobs, first to New York City, and later to other cities such as Chicago, Philadelphia and Boston.
-However, in more recent years, there has been a significant resurgence in migration from Puerto Rico to New York and New Jersey, with an apparently multifactorial allure to Puerto Ricans, primarily for economic and cultural considerations; with the Puerto Rican population of the New York City Metropolitan Area increasing from 1,177,430 in 2010 to a Census-estimated 1,494,670 in 2016, maintaining its status as the largest metropolitan concentration and cultural center for Puerto Rican Americans by a significant margin on Continental America.
+In more recent years, there has been a significant resurgence in migration from Puerto Rico to New York and New Jersey, with an apparently multifactorial allure to Puerto Ricans, primarily for economic and cultural considerations; with the Puerto Rican population of the New York City area increasing from 1,177,430 in 2010 to a Census-estimated 1,494,670 in 2016, maintaining its status as the largest metropolitan concentration and cultural center for Puerto Ricans by a significant margin in the continental US.

 New York City neighborhoods such as East Harlem in Upper Manhattan, the South Bronx and Bushwick, Williamsburg in Brooklyn are often the most associated with the stateside Puerto Rican population.
-However, several neighborhoods in eastern North Philadelphia, especially Fairhill, have some of the highest concentrations of Puerto Ricans in the United States, Fairhill having the highest when being compared to other big city neighborhoods.
+In Philadelphia, several neighborhoods in eastern North Philadelphia, especially Fairhill, have some of the highest concentrations of Puerto Ricans in the United States, Fairhill having the highest when being compared to other big city neighborhoods.